Pinsplash/halflife2chaos/README.md

 ## Wiki

-Check our GitHub [wiki](https://github.com/Pinsplash/halflife2chaos/wiki) if you're looking for info about how Half-Life 2 Chaos works.
+Check the GitHub [wiki](https://github.com/Pinsplash/halflife2chaos/wiki) if you're looking for info about how Half-Life 2 Chaos works.

 ## Building from source for Linux
 No build enviroment setup required.